 Case Background: Dobbs v.
 Jackson Women’s Health Organization

 The Center for Reproductive Rights filed Dobbs v.
 Jackson Women’s Health Organization in March 2018 on behalf of Jackson Women’s Health Organization—the last remaining abortion clinic in Mississippi—to block the state’s unconstitutional ban on abortion after 15 weeks of pregnancy.
+The state enacted this ban in direct defiance of Roe and the nearly 50 years of Supreme Court precedent affirming Roe’s core holding—that every pregnant person has the right to decide whether to continue their pregnancy prior to viability.
 The Center filed the case just hours after then-Governor Phil Bryant signed the ban into law.
 The original suit also challenged several additional abortion restrictions, which are not part of the case before the U.S. Supreme Court.

 A federal district court granted emergency relief the next day, blocking enforcement of the ban—and in November 2018, struck down the 15-week ban because it violated decades of precedent holding that states lack the power to ban abortion before viability, concluding that “[t]he State chose to pass a law it knew was unconstitutional to endorse a decades long campaign, fueled by national interest groups, to ask the Supreme Court to overturn Roe v.
 Wade.”